Choosing between Apollo and Cognism for B2B sales intelligence often comes down to five questions:

 Apollo Pricing

 Apollo is the most transparent of the three.
 The free plan provides 900 credits/year, basic sequences, and Chrome Extension access.
 Paid plans start at $49/seat/month for Basic, $79/seat/month for Professional, and $119/seat/month for Organization (all billed annually).
 The credit system adds operational complexity: credits are consumed for data retrieval, AI research, and dialer minutes, and do not roll over.
-The "Unlimited" plan is governed by a Fair Use Policy with unstated caps.
-The Advanced Dialer costs an additional $119–149/month.
-For teams consolidating data and engagement in one tool, total cost can still be lower than buying separate products, but the credit structure and dialer add-ons narrow that gap.
-See the Apollo vs ZoomInfo comparison for a full cost-of-ownership model.
+The Advanced Dialer costs an additional $119-149/month.
+See the Apollo vs ZoomInfo comparison for a full cost-of-ownership model, or Apollo pricing for a detailed breakdown.

 Cognism Pricing

 Cognism publishes no prices.
-The pricing page lists two plans — Grow (core data access) and Elevate (Diamond Data, intent via Bombora, technographics, expanded list limits) — but all pricing requires a sales conversation.
+The pricing page lists two plans -- Grow (core data access) and Elevate (Diamond Data, intent via Bombora, technographics, expanded list limits) -- but all pricing requires a sales conversation.
 Cognism positions its model as having no credit ceilings with page-level exporting subject to fair use.
 For Cognism pricing context relative to ZoomInfo, see the Cognism vs ZoomInfo comparison.
+See also Cognism pricing for a detailed breakdown.

 ZoomInfo Pricing

-ZoomInfo uses custom-quoted pricing organized into Sales, Marketing, and Operations product lines, each with Professional, Advanced, and Enterprise tiers.
+ZoomInfo is free to start with consumption credits based on usage.
 ZoomInfo Lite is the only permanently free, enterprise-grade B2B data option among the three, providing 10 monthly export credits, B2B database access, Chrome Extension, and basic features with no credit card required and no time limit.
 A 7-day free trial offers broader access before committing.
-Contrary to claims circulated by competitors, ZoomInfo's pricing does not start at $15,000 — it scales based on team size, data access depth, and feature requirements.
-For a full breakdown of ZoomInfo pricing tiers and what each includes, see How Much Does ZoomInfo Cost?
+Contrary to claims circulated by competitors, ZoomInfo's pricing does not start at $15,000 -- it scales based on team size, data access depth, and feature requirements.
+For a full breakdown, see How Much Does ZoomInfo Cost?

-Enterprise customers evaluate ZoomInfo on verified outcomes: Snowflake achieved 200% higher conversion rates; Seismic saved 11.5 hours per week per seller; Levanta closed $4M+ in total contract value using ZoomInfo to identify decision-makers.
+Enterprise customers evaluate ZoomInfo on verified outcomes: Snowflake achieved 2x customer conversion on ZoomInfo-scored accounts; Seismic saved 11.5 hours per week per seller; Levanta closed $4M+ in total contract value using ZoomInfo to identify decision-makers.
 A Forrester Total Economic Impact study projects 316% ROI and $7.6M in benefits over three years, with payback in under six months.

 Which Platform Offers Better API and Data Access Flexibility?

 Cognism offers broader integration flexibility, with native connections to Salesforce, HubSpot, Pipedrive, Microsoft Dynamics, Bullhorn, Outreach, Salesloft, and Zapier.
 The REST API provides Search, Enrich, and Redeem endpoints.
 The Data-as-a-Service offering delivers data into Snowflake, S3, Google Cloud, Databricks, or SFTP.
-However, per Cognism vs ZoomInfo analysis, Cognism's integrations are described as "limited and often unreliable, with users reporting sync issues, duplicate records, and lack of customization."
+However, Cognism's integrations are described as "limited and often unreliable, with users reporting sync issues, duplicate records, and lack of customization."
 No mobile app exists, and the browser extension is Chrome-only.

 ZoomInfo is built for universal access.
 API access is included in all relevant plans, not gated by tier.
-The Enterprise API covers Search, Enrich, Copilot (AI intelligence), Marketing (audience management), and Engagements endpoints.
+The Enterprise API covers Search, Enrich, GTM AI (intelligence), Marketing (audience management), and Engagements endpoints.
 The MCP server connects AI models directly to ZoomInfo data, listed in the Claude directory and supporting Claude, ChatGPT, and custom AI agents.
 Cloud Partners enables direct data ingestion into AWS, Google Cloud, Snowflake, and Databricks.
 The App Marketplace lists 120+ partner integrations.

 As GTM teams move toward AI agents and custom workflows, a platform that restricts API access creates a compounding bottleneck.
-ZoomInfo's three access paths (Enterprise API/MCP for any tool, GTM Workspace for sellers, GTM Studio for ops and marketing) ensure the intelligence layer works wherever the team works.
+ZoomInfo's three access paths -- Enterprise API and MCP server for any tool, GTM Workspace for sellers, GTM Studio for ops and marketing -- ensure the intelligence layer works wherever the team works.
+See Apollo alternatives for a broader view of the competitive landscape.

 Is There a Free Alternative to Apollo or Cognism?